 - 6 mths post operation

 No you can’t use your Medisave unless the LASIK surgery was done due to health issues and not for cosmetic purposes.

-- The general criteria that you must however first fulfil would be that you have to be older than 18, that you are not pregnant, that you have no Cataract, Glaucoma or any retina diseases.
+- The general criteria that you must fulfil would be that you have to be older than 18, that you are not pregnant, that you have no Cataract, Glaucoma or any retina diseases.
 Further tests will then be needed to determine degree, cornea shape and thickness for a true LASIK suitability determination.

 Not to worry, there is a standalone backup power supply in our clinic which will allow for a safe completion of surgery at any point in time.

 Yes, you will be able to see immediately after the surgery but it will be fuzzy.
 Your vision should gradually improve over the next following days.

 - Yes, it can treat astigmatism.

 - Yes, it can treat long-sightedness but it depends on the individual.
 We also cater to individuals with long sightedness and presbyopia.

 - A flap is created during LASIK surgery whereas Epi-LASIK surgery does not require any flap.